 “We want you to feel good,” adds Dr. Streicher.
 “We have the same goal, but we want to do it in a way that has been proven to be not only effective, but also safe.”
 There are many other better options for HRT that check that box.

-Who Is An Ideal Candidate for Hormone Pellets, and Who Should Avoid Them?
+Who Is an Ideal Candidate for Hormone Pellets, and Who Should Avoid Them?

 HRT in general, in the form of pellets or other interventions, may not be safe for patients with higher risk factors for heart disease, breast cancer, stroke, blood clotting disorders, uterine cancer, chronic liver issues, or migraines with auras.
 If you’re not in one of these high-risk groups, pellets still aren’t without their risks, including getting too-high dose or pellet protrusion.